Shield Your Healthy Hearing From Harmful Noise Levels

 As a hunter, your ears face the risk of immediate damage from gunshots — if you fire them without proper ear protection.
-Dr Hecker and Associates offers an array of custom-fit, essential protective gear for hunters and shooters, military and police personnel, and industrial and manufacturing professionals.
+Dr. Hecker & Associates offers an array of custom-fit, essential protective gear for hunters and shooters, military and police personnel, and industrial and manufacturing professionals.
 The hearing protection we fit you with is convenient to carry with you, and since it’s fit to the unique contours of your inner ear, it’s comfortable to wear.

 We offer both standard hearing protection and electronic hearing protection for use wherever and whenever loud noise is a problem.
 Please call our office today or contact our office to schedule your appointment for custom-fit hearing protection!